 by anthony on 01/22/13 at 8:34 am

-A form has many user interface elements.
-If you don’t know how to use them all properly, you could make filling out forms difficult for your users.
-One interface element that’s commonly misused is the select menu.
+There are many user interface elements you can use on a form.
+If you don’t know which ones you should use, you could make your form hard to fill out.
+One element that’s often misused is the select menu.

 When to Use a Select Menu